subnova/concourse-dotnet-sonarscanner-resource/README.md

 * host_url - the URL to the SonarQube server (e.g. http://localhost:9000)
 * login - the SonarQube login token

-Parameters:
-* project_key - the configured project key in SonarQube

 ```
 resource_types:
 - name: sonarqube-scanner